DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 excerpt: "Contrastive learning is often much closer to supervised contrastive learning than it first appears, both at the level of the objective and at the level of the learned representation geometry."
 ---

+*This post is based on two papers:*
+- *A. Luthra, T. Yang, T. Galanti. ["Self-Supervised Contrastive Learning is Approximately Supervised Contrastive Learning"](https://arxiv.org/abs/2506.04411), 2025.*
+- *A. Luthra, T. Yang, T. Galanti. ["On the Alignment Between Supervised and Self-Supervised Contrastive Learning"](https://arxiv.org/abs/2510.08852), 2025.*

+---

-Self-supervised contrastive learning is one of the most successful paradigms in modern representation learning.
-It trains on unlabeled data, yet the learned features often look remarkably semantic: same-class samples cluster together, linear probes perform well, and downstream transfer can approach supervised pre-training.
+Self-supervised contrastive learning trains on unlabeled data, yet the learned features often look remarkably semantic: same-class samples cluster together, linear probes perform well, and downstream transfer can approach supervised pre-training.
 That raises a basic question:

 > How can a method that never sees labels learn representations that look so class-aware?

-The main message of this post is that contrastive learning is often much closer to supervised contrastive learning than it first appears.
-This closeness shows up in two layers.
-First, the standard self-supervised contrastive objective is close to a supervised variant that removes same-class negatives.
-Second, when the two models are trained under shared randomness, their learned representations can remain highly aligned even when their parameters drift apart.

-This gives a cleaner way to think about why contrastive learning so often behaves like a supervised method.
+The answer turns out to be simple and precise.
+Contrastive learning is much closer to supervised contrastive learning than its name suggests.
+This closeness operates at two levels, each addressed by one of the papers above:

+> <span style="color:#1e6bd6; font-weight:600;">
+> 1. The self-supervised contrastive loss is close to a supervised variant that removes same-class negatives.
+The gap shrinks as $O(1/C)$ with the number of classes.<br><br>
+> 2. Under shared training randomness, the learned representations of the two methods remain closely aligned throughout training, even as their parameters diverge.
+> </span>

 <div style="margin: 2rem 0;">
   <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 20px; align-items: start;">